Tulsa race massacre: Renewed calls for restitution

+House Bill 1775

+In 2021, Oklahoma Governor Kevin Stitt signed Oklahoma House Bill 1775 into law.
+The bill is typically referred to as a ban on critical race theory.
+The bill has created confusion for educators regarding classroom content about the Tulsa race massacre.
+When asked about the impact of the bill on instruction around the massacre, State School Superintendent Ryan Walters said, "I'd say you'd be judgmental of the issue of the action, of the content of the character of the individual, but let's not tie it to the skin color and say that the skin color determined that."
+In response to criticism of his remarks, Walters said that he was "referring to individuals who carried out the crime … They had evil, racist intentions and murdered people … They didn't act that way because they were white, they acted that way because they were racist", and that students "should be able to learn that history".
+Walters' confusing responses illustrate the ambiguity of the bill's language resulting in concerns for educators as the stakes are high for violating the statute.
+The future of education on this topic remains unclear, as the bill is facing several legal challenges.

-President Biden's visit
+President Biden's 2021 visit

 On June 1, 2021, the 100th anniversary of the massacre, President Joe Biden visited the area, the first sitting president to do so, and during his visit, he made a speech in which he stated, "Some injustices are so heinous, so horrific, so grievous, they cannot be buried, no matter how hard people try."
 Biden toured the Greenwood Cultural Center and met with survivors Viola Fletcher, Hughes Van Ellis, and Lessie Benningfield Randle.

 Tulsa Historical Society and Museum

 The Tulsa Historical Society and Museum offer a virtual exhibit of the Tulsa Race Massacre of 1921 that is open at all times during the day and is free of charge to the public.
 This online exhibit offers many photos, audio recordings, documents, and resources that cannot be found anywhere else.
 It also offers a traveling exhibit consisting of 4 panels regarding the Tulsa Race Massacre that are allowed to travel to locations within the Tulsa Metropolitan Area.
 The main goal of the panels is to educate the community.